luminaxster/CS211-Spring2024-P2/README.md

 ###  CS 211: Object Oriented Programming - Spring 2024

 The purpose of this assignment is to familiarize you with generics through the use of `ArrayList` within a package.
 Your task involves creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, enumerations, and two types from the Java `collections` framework, as well as the `westworld` package.
 To do so, you will become familiar with reading Java docs.
-The test class `BernardTest.java` is provided for you to include your test cases.
+The test class `DoloresTest.java` is provided for you to include your test cases.
 Scripts for compiling your code and executing your tests are also provided.

 ## Prelude